 - Learners will be able to articulate the fundamental principles of Newtonian mechanics.

-2. Skill-based Outcomes
+2. Skill Outcomes

-Examples of measurable skill-based outcomes might include:
+Examples of measurable skill outcomes might be:

-- By the end of this course, participants will be able to code HTML and CSS.
+- By the end of this course participants will be able to code HTML and CSS.

 - Participants will have a working understanding of accounting principles.